timothy0509/notes/ict/Compulsory/C/chapterFive.md

 ### Installing a Firewall

-A firewall can monitor computer network traffic, allowing or blockking specified network traffic and therefore offering protection for the internal network.
+A firewall can monitor computer network traffic, allowing or blocking specified network traffic and therefore offering protection for the internal network.

 Features of a firewall: